Our Team

 Professor Jones is Chair in Pharmaceutical Medicine at the Institute of Pharmaceutical Science, King’s College London, and brings deep R&D expertise spanning academia and industry.
 He began his career at Pfizer in Sandwich, Kent, before completing a PhD at King’s College London.
 He subsequently served as Head of Research and Development at MedPharm Ltd, where he led the in-house technology development, before returning to academia to focus on pharmaceutical innovation.

 Professor Jones leads the Pharmaceutical Dermatology Group at King’s, a research team dedicated to designing advanced pharmaceutical formulations and medical devices that overcome the skin barrier for both molecule delivery and biomarker extraction.
-His work underpins several cutting-edge technologies, including those being commercialised by Epinostics.
-He also directs the Centre for Pharmaceutical Development Research, which operates with an annual turnover of £8 million and a strong track record of industry collaboration.
-His research has attracted over £4 million in competitive grant funding, resulting in more than 100 peer-reviewed publications and leading to 11 granted patents.
+His work underpins several cutting-edge technologies, including the MedSpray technology, several skin heating devices, a new approach to treat onychomycosis, the world’s first non-UV means to generate vitamin D in the skin and the non-invasive skin permeabilisation device that can be used to administer compounds into the skin and extract biomarkers from it, being commercialised by Epinostics.
+He directs the Centre for Pharmaceutical Development Research, which has over 120 members of academic and industrial staff and a strong track record of industry collaboration.
+His research has attracted over £12 million in competitive grant funding, resulting in more than 100 peer-reviewed publications and leading to 14 granted patents.
 He has successfully supervised over 40 PhD students and continues to serve as a valued consultant to the pharmaceutical industry and an expert witness in intellectual property litigation.

 Chief Technology Officer